denyncrawford/deno-figlet/README.md

 ## Nice To Know

-This is a reminder that this library contains fonts dumped from internet, some of the may not be compatible with the default dictionary or it is not well formatted to work with the method that we use to extract the font from the file.
-So please expect some fonts to be broken with isues like:
+This is a reminder that this library contains fonts dumped from internet, some of them may not be compatible with the default dictionary or it is not well formatted to work with the method that we use to extract the font from the files.
+So please expect some fonts to be broken with issues like:

 - Missing characters or capitalized letters.
 - Broken config header.
 - Mismatching letters with the default dictionary.

 If you want to fix fonts you can edit them as described in the contributing section.
-By now I'm not fixing them since this is a small project and i have no time too look and fix into each file.
+By now I'm not fixing them since this is a small project and I have no time too look and fix into each file.

-Maybe, i will add some validations in the bundler to exclude fonts that won't pass the default dictionary.
+> Maybe, i will add some validations in the bundler to exclude fonts that won't pass the default dictionary.

 ## Dictionaries